MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 To create and use a feedback provider, you must be using the following software versions:

-- PowerShell 7.4-preview.2 or higher - includes the feedback provider interface
+- PowerShell 7.4-preview.3 or higher - includes the feedback provider interface
-- .NET 8 SDK
+- .NET 8 SDK TODO CHECK VERSION

 ## Overview of a feedback provider

 A feedback provider is a PowerShell binary module.
 The module must implement the `using System.Management.Automation.Subsystem.Feedback` interface.
 This interface declares the methods used to get feedback based on the command line input.
-Currently it can trigger on success and errors of execution and provide the necessary information for
+Currently it can trigger on success and errors of execution and provide the necessary information for assisting the user.
+Feedback can be anything the module owner decides, it can be suggestions on better practices or remediation commands to fix the error.
+We have created a good blog post you can read [here][TODO] that highlights some of the built in feedback providers and capabilities of them.
+The architecture of a feedback provider is shown below:

 ![Architecture](media/create-feedback-provider/feedbackproviderarch.png)